-Recognition and Reward will occur frequently across a range of situations:
+Recognition and Reward will occur frequently vacross a range of situations Recognition and Reward will occur frequenti y across a range of situations.

 Daily Weekly Half-Termly Positive conversations with staff, Recognition in assemblies, within Designated "Powerplay week" the issuing of achievement points faculty areas and for extra- take place where achievement in lessons, form time or for curricular contributions or points are doubled to focus conduct around the school sporting achievements. everyone's attention on the issuing of positive achievement points.